Ideal use case overview

 Click Use Template.

-Enter a name and leave the drop down on Product Match Quiz.
+Enter a name and leave the drop-down on Product Match Quiz.

-Create.
+Click Create.

-Modify the template
+2. Modify the template screens

-Modify branding
+Modify Branding

 Logo placement

-Primary and secondary backgrounds (check both mobile and desktop views)
+Primary and secondary backgrounds (Check both mobile and desktop views)

 Font family and size for each text element